Nada39/Design-Patterns/README.md

 - **Purpose:** **Adds new behaviors** to objects dynamically.
 - **Example (E-commerce):** Adding **discounts** dynamically to a product.

+### 🔹 Proxy
+- **Purpose:** Controls access to an object, adding security or caching mechanisms.
+- **Example (E-commerce):** Restricting certain premium features, like advanced product recommendations, to logged-in users while providing basic suggestions to guests.

+### 🔹 Composite
+- **Purpose:** Creates a hierarchical structure where individual objects and compositions are treated uniformly.
+- **Example (E-commerce):** Organizing products into categories and subcategories—such as "Electronics > Smartphones > Accessories"—where each level behaves consistently.

+### 🔹 Facade
+- **Purpose:** Provides a simplified interface to complex subsystems, improving ease of use.
+- **Example (E-commerce):** A unified checkout process that manages payment processing, inventory updates, and shipping arrangements behind the scenes, so users only interact with a single "Complete Purchase" button.

+### 🔹 Bridge
+- **Purpose:** Separates abstraction from implementation, allowing independent development of each.
+- **Example (E-commerce):** Implementing multiple payment methods—such as credit cards, PayPal, and digital wallets—without tightly coupling them to the core payment processing system.

 ---

 ## 3. Behavioral Patterns 🤖